Ameri-Go-Round

 The Ameri-Go-Round was the name given to two carousels, one at each of Marriot's Great America amusement parks, Six Flags Great America in Gurnee, Illinois and California's Great America in Santa Clara, California.

 Marriott's Great America parks were unusual at the time because they were among the few parks with two carousels within the park.
-Each park had a carousel called the Columbia Carousel at the front of the park in addition to the Ameri-Go-Rounds.
+Each park had a carousel called the Columbia Carousel at the front of the park (which they both retain) in addition to the Ameri-Go-Rounds.

 Gurnee Ameri-Go-Round

 Gurnee's Ameri-Go-Round was built by the Dentzel Carousel Company in 1922 for Fontaine Ferry Park in Louisville, Kentucky.
 It was sold to Great America when Fontaine Ferry closed in 1969, and operated at Great America until 2003.